Remote sensing and faithful quantum teleportation through non-localized qubits: Introduction

 A continuous process is called Markovian if, starting from any initial state, its dynamics can be determined unambiguously from the initial state.
 Non-Markovianity \cite{rivas2014quantum,breuer2012foundations} is inherently connected to the two-way exchange of information between the system and the environment; a Markovian description of dynamics is legitimate, even if only as an approximation, whenever the observed time scale of the evolution is much larger than the correlation time characterizing the interaction between system and its environment.
 Non-Markovianity is a complicated phenomenon affecting the system both in its informational and dynamical features.
 For a recent review of the witnesses and approaches to characterize non-Markovianity we refer to \cite{li2018concepts}.

-In this paper we consider remote magnetic sensing through quantum teleportation implemented by non-local Majorana modes realizing two topological qubits independently coupled to non-Markovian Ohmic-like reservoirs.
-We show that how environmental control parameters, i.e., cutoff frequency, Ohmicity parameter, and the strength of the magnetic field, applied at the destination of teleportation, affect the remote sensing, the quality of teleportation and quantum correlation between teleported non-local qubits.
-We also investigate the role of non-Markovianity as a resource for teleportation of quantum correlations.
+In this paper we consider remote sensing through quantum teleportation implemented by non-local Majorana modes realizing two topological qubits independently coupled to non-Markovian Ohmic-like reservoirs.
+We show that how environmental control parameters, i.e., cutoff frequency, Ohmicity parameter, and the coupling strength, applied at the destination of teleportation, affect the remote sensing, the quality of teleportation and quantum correlations between teleported non-local qubits.
+In particular, the quantum control to achieve near-perfect teleportation is discussed.

 This paper is organized as follows: In Section \ref{PRELIMINARIES}, we present a brief review of the standard quantum teleportation, quantum metrology, measure of quantum resources and Hilbert-Schmidt speed.
 The model and its non-Markovian characteristics are introduced in Section \ref{Model}.
-Moreover, the scenario of teleportation and remote magnetic sensing are discussed in Sec. \ref{Tel}.
+Moreover, the scenario of teleportation and remote sensing are discussed in Sec. \ref{Tel}.
 Finally in Section \ref{cunclusion}, the main results are summarized.